wesleytian/wesleytian.com/posts/startup.md

 Do you know who else has to do a lot of things that they don't want to do?
 Founders.
 When you're working at an early-stage startup, it is true that you might have to do things that you don't want to.
 But, if you want to be successful at anything in life, you have to get used to doing things that you don't want to.

-The best way to learn how to be a founder is by by being one.
+The best way to learn how to be a founder is by being one.
 The next best way is to join an early-stage startup.
 At the end of the day, you guys will be working super close together and your incentives will all be aligned (increasing revenue, reducing burn, hiring well), unlike at bigger companies (passing performance reviews, forming alliances).

-**Takeaways:** Join an early-stage startup if you want to get your hands dirty and grow the company, not if you want to only work on the glamorable bits.
-The bigger the company you join, the less hats you will wear.
+**Takeaways:** Join an early-stage startup if you want to get your hands dirty and grow the company, not if you want to only work on the glamourable bits.
+The bigger the company you join, the fewer hats you will wear.

 <a name="reason7"></a>